-Every Principal Investigator is required by TTUHSC and federal regulations to maintain paper and or electronic records of all correspondence relating to the use of human subjects in research.
-Correspondence with the IRB, notices of approval, and original signed Informed Consent Documents or an electronic copy must be maintained in the Principal Investigator's records.
-It is highly recommended to utilize the iRIS subject management module to register and track all study subjects.

-All records of human subject research are subject to inspection by federal authorities, TTUHSC officials, including but not limited to RIO and Compliance Officers, SVPR and the IRB.
+- Every Principal Investigator is required by TTUHSC and federal regulations to maintain paper and or electronic records of all correspondence relating to the use of human subjects in research.
+Correspondence with the IRB, notices of approval, and original signed Informed Consent Documents or an electronic copy must be maintained in the Principal Investigator's records. - All records of human subject research are subject to inspection by federal authorities, TTUHSC officials, including but not limited to RIO and Compliance Officers, SVPR and the IRB.
 Research records (including data) are the property of TTUHSC and shall not be transferred to another entity without prior approval of the SVPR.
 All research records (including consent documents) must be kept for a minimum of three years after the close of the study at the local research site.
 Studies that involve drugs or devices seeking FDA approval must be kept for two years after the FDA has taken final action on the marketing application, or as directed by the Clinical Trial Agreement.